Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

     specified, a public/private key pair will be automatically generated only on Linux.
 If this is `null` or not specified on Windows, the SSH user is not created.
-  * `generate_tunnel_script` property directs script to generate an SSH tunnel script that can be used to connect to the remote Docker engine running on a compute node.
+  * `generate_docker_tunnel_script` property directs script to generate an SSH tunnel script that can be used to connect to the remote Docker engine running on a compute node.
   * (experimental) `hpn_server_swap` property enables an OpenSSH server with [HPN patches](http://www.psc.edu/index.php/hpn-ssh) to be swapped with the standard distribution OpenSSH server.
 This is not supported on all